praxis-app/praxis-ui/README.md

 Install the following Chrome extension provided by Deque Systems: [axe DevTools - Web Accessibility Testing](https://chrome.google.com/webstore/detail/axe-devtools-web-accessib/lhdoppojpmngadmnindnejefpokejbdd?hl=en-US)

-Once the extension is installed, open up Chrome DevTools, and navigate to the **axe DevTools** tab.
-Here you can click the **Scan ALL of my page** button to check for any accessibility issues.
+Once the extension is installed, open up Chrome DevTools, and navigate to the "axe DevTools" tab.
+Here you can click the "Scan ALL of my page" button to check for any accessibility issues.

-## Tools to get Involved and Collaborate

-- Discord: Message **forrest#2807** for more information.
-- Notion: A link to the Notion page can be obtained upon request.

 ## Contributions